titogarrido/BlockchainWorkshop2d/Day 1/1330_ComposerSmorgasbord.rst

 .. image:: images/lab4/3.10_CardNameMustBeUnique.png

 Here is what happened.
-I did not instruct you to fill in this field, so by default Hyperledger Composer is trying to create a new business network card with the name of *admin@digitalproperty-network* on your Ubuntu instance's file system.
+I did not instruct you to fill in this field, so by default Hyperledger Composer is trying to create a new business network card with the name of *admin@digitalproperty-network* on your SuSE instance's file system.
 This business network card cannot exist already.
 However, in the last section, your activities in that section already created a business network card of this name.
 All of the Hyperledger Composer tools look for the business network cards in the same place, in ``$HOME/.composer``, so Hyperledger Composer Playground was smart enough to detect that a card by this name already existed.

 **Step 3.11:** Work around this by specifying a unique name in this field.
 Type in **admin@digitalproperty-network-web** and then click **Deploy** again: